saysayani11/NGS_Ecoli_bl21/README.md

 3. Download, extract & run Mauve:

-    There are two ways you can do this: one, download from the website and two, use 'wget' to download it directly.
+    There are two ways you can do this: one, download from the website and two, use 'wget' to download it directly from your terminal.

     **Way one:** Download a tarball from the Download page.